Lazrius/FoundryVTT-Typescript-Module-Template/README.md

 # FoundryVTT - Typescript + Gulp + Less Module/System Template

 This is a relatively barebones module template for FoundryVTT.
 It is built using Gulp + Typescript and serves as a starter point for all module development.
 The [LESS](https://lesscss.org/) CSS pre-processor is used for stylesheets.
+The main purpose of this methodolgy is allowing easy usage of third party libraries, utility functions, etc.

 ## Notes
 - The entry point is index.ts inside of the Source folder.
 - The output files will go inside of a "dist" folder after a build.
-There will be one JavaScript file called "bundle.js", and a list of css files.
+There will be one JavaScript file called "bundle.js", and a list of css files, as well as any other assets you include.
 - This template has an automatic build and publish pipeline to streamline the process of developing and updating modules.
 - The Logger class inside of Utils exists to log with neat colours and proper timestamps with all log messages.
 Use this over console.log.